KenKundert/nestedtext/doc/reader.rst

 The next step is to define a schema that declares the expected types of the various fields in the configuration file.
-For example, imagine the configuration file has has three values, *name*, *value*, and *editable*, the first of which must be a string, the second a float, and the third a boolean that is specified using either 'yes' or 'no'.
-This can be done as follows:
+For example, imagine the configuration file has has three values, *name*, *value*, and *editable*, the first of which must be a string, the second a float, and the third a Boolean that is specified using either 'yes' or 'no'.
+A configuration in *NestedText* can be converted to a Python dictionary where each value as the desired type as follows:

 .. code-block:: python